 Visit us on Facebook

 Warren Wilson College encourages students to study abroad and offers special funding and support.
-The following study abroad courses will take place during the 2013-2014 academic year.
+The following study abroad courses will take place during the 2014-2015 academic year.
 WWC study abroad courses include at least sixteen weeks of on-campus coursework, class meetings and orientation sessions prior to departure for off-campus sites.
-Travel may last an entire term (eight weeks), but most study abroad courses fit into students’ summer or winter break schedules with a shorter travel segment of two to three weeks.
+Travel may last an entire term (eight weeks), but most study abroad courses fit into students’ summer or winter break schedules with a shorter travel segment of two to four weeks.
 Students are required to return to campus the semester following travel to complete assignments, reflect on their experiences and share their observations and stories with the community.
 All courses are 4 credits.

 The costs of tuition, airfare, lodging, local transportation and some meals are covered by program fees and financial support from the College.
 Students are expected to pay for the following additional expenses: fees for passports, visas, tourist cards or other necessary documents; medical expenses (eg, innoculations) and medicines; tips; laundry; telephone calls; postage; gifts; fees for non-required activities or excursions; and some meals.
 Participants must be qualified for the program in terms of credit hours, GPA, and any course pre-requisites.